systems-nuts/Stramash-AE/README.md

 # User: Root
 # Passward: stramash

-Now the 3 pairs of Stramash Machines are running inside 3 paris of TMUX windows in 1 session Inside the Stramash-QEMU now....
-Please run everything inside the QEMU For Stramash, both kernels need to insert the module We have 3 different memory models, once the start opens, it opens 3 pair of machines in 3 windows with 1 tmux session First is the Stramash Shard model, Second is the Stramash Separated model, and Third is the SHM
+Now the 3 pairs of Stramash Machines are running inside 3 pairs of TMUX windows in 1 session Inside the Stramash-QEMU now...
+Please run everything inside the QEMU For Stramash, both kernels need to insert the module We have 3 different memory models, once the start opens, it opens 3 pairs of machines in 3 windows with 1 tmux session First is the Stramash Shard model, Second is the Stramash Separated model, and Third is the SHM

-In each tmux window, you see 2 machines, left is x86,and  right is arm, or you can use $(uname -a) to check Remember depends on speed, usually x86 is slower since it has more instructions, so insert the module on x86 side first, wait for 3sec, insert arm module
+In each tmux window, you see 2 machines, left is x86, and right is arm, or you can use $(uname -a) to check Remember depends on speed, usually x86 is slower since it has more instructions, so insert the module on x86 side first, wait for 3sec, insert arm module